jl908069/GUMsley_Sum/mdata/GUM_conversation_risk.md

 	This is me?
 	Is this me?

-DAN: Yeah.
+Speaker A: Yeah.
 	 Yeah.
 	 Jennifer.

 JENNIFER: Oh.
 	     That's right.

-DAN:	 There you go thinking again.
+Speaker A:	 There you go thinking again.

 JENNIFER:	Smart ass.
 	Smart ass .
 	Alright.

-DAN:  Wow.
+Speaker A:  Wow.
 	  Who took over uh...

 JENNIFER:	 Oh.